MicrosoftDocs/azure-devops-yaml-schema/task-reference/use-dotnet-v2.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies a compatible Visual Studio version for a corresponding .NET Core SDK installation.
 The value must be a complete version number, such as `16.6.4`, which contains a major version, a minor version, and a patch number.

 The version values for SDK or runtime installations, which are used for the `version` string, are in the `releases.json` file.
 The link to the `releases.json` of a major/minor version is in the [releases-index](https://github.com/dotnet/core/blob/master/release-notes/releases-index.json) file.
-For example: the link to the [releases.json file for version 3.1](https://dotnetcli.blob.core.windows.net/dotnet/release-metadata/3.1/releases.json).
+For example, the link to the [releases.json file for version 3.1](https://dotnetcli.blob.core.windows.net/dotnet/release-metadata/3.1/releases.json).
 <!-- :::editable-content-end::: -->
 <br>